 Why I started perfecthairhealth.com

 In 2014, I started this website to share with others my approach to reversing hair loss, the supporting evidence, and my hair recovery.
 Since then, I've worked with hundreds of readers.
-I've published two peer-reviewed papers about hair loss (from its causes to its treatments).
+I've published three peer-reviewed papers about hair loss (from its causes to its treatments).
 And all the while, this site's success stories have continued to grow.

 Publishing my findings in scholarly journals

 In 2016, a Reddit user told me that if my hair loss theories held any merit, they should stand up to the process of peer review.
 I agreed.
 So I decided to write a manuscript detailing my hypotheses on the causes on androgenic alopecia, its rate-limiting recovery factors, and why DHT-reducing drugs are mainly limited to stopping the progression of hair loss (rather than fully reversing it).

 A few months later, that paper was accepted into an accredited medical journal.
 You can read it here.

 Next, I wanted to understand just how effective the methods for which I advocated were for readers.
 So I worked with two statisticians, setup a study, got approval from an Institutional Review Board, and started collecting data.
 Then I turned our findings into another manuscript, and submitted it to a top-20 dermatology journal.